-The boiling point of propane, butane, and natural gas are -42°C, -0.4°C, and -161.6°C. Thus, natural gas is a better option for easier combustion in cold weather.
+The boiling point of propane, butane, and natural gas are -42°C, -0.4°C, and -161.6°C. Thus, natural gas is a better option for smoother combustion in cold weather.
 But between propane and butane, propane takes less time to heat up.

 Now, if we take a look at the BTU rating of three gases, propane has higher BTU than butane and natural gas.
-In terms of longevity of the fuel of the same volume, butane tends to burn 12% more than the same volume of propane.
+In terms of longevity of the fuel of the same volume, butane tends to burn 12% more than the same amount of propane.

 Supply and Storage: